WOT POTS

 What to expect

-Your first session will run from 11am - 1pm and will involve making a pot using a very strong gritty clay called crank.
-You will be taught how to make a pot by using the coiling method.
-Coiling is a method ideal for Raku as its makes pots stronger.
-The extruder can be used for those who aren't a fan of this method.
+Your first session will involve making 2 pots using a very strong gritty clay called crank.
+You will be taught how to make a pot by using the coiling and pinching method and will also make a pot on the wheel (suitable for complete beginners)

-To allow all pots to fit in the kiln at one time the diameter of your pot must not exceed over 10cm but height can reach up to 25cm.
-Because this is a taster workshop and due to the small size of the kiln you will only be able to make one pot on this workshop.
-We will run longer workshops next year.
+To allow all pots to fit in the kiln at one time the diameter of your pot must not exceed over 12cm but height can reach up to 25cm.

-The second session will run from 11am - 2pm and will involve glazing your pot and firing in our Raku kiln.
+The second session will involve glazing your pots and firing them in our Raku kiln.
 You will learn about the process of Raku firing and will take control of loading and unloading your pot into the kiln.
 You will be safety briefed and will have to sign a disclaimer before you take part.
-This method entails working with extreme heat but is only dangerous if safety instructions are not adhered to.
+This method entails working with extreme heat and fire but is only dangerous if safety instructions are not adhered to.

 File Type: docx